standardebooks/ivy-compton-burnett_pastors-and-masters/src/epub/text/body.md

 to Theresa.
 Peter will walk with all of you, won’t you, Peter?”

-{98}“Isn’t it your birthday to-day, dear?” said Theresa, as the two women were left alone.
+“Isn’t it your birthday to-day, dear?” said
+Theresa, as the two women were left alone.

 “Yes, so it is,” said Emily.
 “That is why I